-The usual first courses in computer science at Michigan Tech is CS 1121, Introduction to Programming 1, and CS 1122 Introduction to Programming 2.
-These courses assume no prior experience writing computer programs.
-If this describes you, do not read any further.
+The Department of Computer Science at Michigan Tech has an introductory course sequence which is CS 1121, Introduction to Programming 1, taken the first semester, and CS 1122, Introduction to Programming 2, taken the second semester.
+The courses are taught in Java and they assume no prior experience writing computer programs.

-If you have some programming skills and experience (e.g., Basic, C++, etc.), you might find the introductory courses too easy and boring.
-For your skill level, we have an accelerated introductory course, CS 1131, which covers the material that the two course introductory sequence covers, but in one semester rather than two.
+If you have some programming knowledge and experience (e.g., Java, Python or C++, etc.), you might find the introductory courses too easy.
+We have an accelerated introductory course that might be a better fit for you.
+CS 1131 covers the material that the two course introductory sequence covers but in one semester rather than two.

 We have developed a CS Knowledge Assessment.
 This is a series of questions designed to help us place you in the course that best fits your unique combination of experience and knowledge.
 The assessment is supported by an online course that can be used to refresh your knowledge of computer science if some time has passed since your last programming experience.

 All First Year students in Computer Science, Software Engineering and Computer Engineering will take a CS Knowledge Assessment.